azaleafrayha/password-generator/README.md

 * `output.png` — A screenshot of an example output when you run the code.

 ## How The Logic works
-The script follows a "generate and verify" loop to make sure your password is both random and compliant with your rules.
-Here is the step by step:
+The script follows a "generate and verify" loop to make sure the password is secure.
+Here's a step-by-step explanation of the logic:

 1. **Character Pool**: It creates a massive list of every possible character—letters (big and small), numbers, and symbols.